AnantharamanLab/METABOLIC/README.md

 #### <a name="making_conda_environment"></a> Making conda environment:

-Dr. Daan Speth has opened an issue teaching how to successfully install conda environment for METABOLIC-G/-C. Here is the link **[https://github.com/AnantharamanLab/METABOLIC/issues/27](https://github.com/AnantharamanLab/METABOLIC/issues/27)**.
+Dr. Daan Speth has opened an issue teaching how to successfully install conda environment for METABOLIC-G/-C. Here is the link: **[https://github.com/AnantharamanLab/METABOLIC/issues/27](https://github.com/AnantharamanLab/METABOLIC/issues/27)**.

 **Notice**:  According to Dr. Michal Strejcek, conda has issues with Perl; and if you are using R 4.x, some small changes need to be done in the script.
-Here is the link to his solutions to these issues **[https://github.com/AnantharamanLab/METABOLIC/issues/41](https://github.com/AnantharamanLab/METABOLIC/issues/41)**.
+Here is the link to his solutions to these issues: **[https://github.com/AnantharamanLab/METABOLIC/issues/41](https://github.com/AnantharamanLab/METABOLIC/issues/41)**.

 ## <a name="running_metabolic"></a> Running METABOLIC: